-- There is a total time frame of three or more years for each performance cycle. - Incentives are aligned to specific long-term and balanced performance objectives. - Incentives are provided as part of an appropriately balanced package between fixed and variable, short- and long-term focused remuneration as appropriate to the role and market. - A holding period post-vesting may apply, in line with applicable regulatory expectations.
+- There is a total time frame of three or more years for each performance cycle. - Incentives are aligned to specific longterm and balanced performance objectives. - Incentives are provided as part of an appropriately balanced package between fixed and variable, short- and long-term focused remuneration as appropriate to the role and market. - A holding period post-vesting may apply, in line with applicable regulatory expectations.

-Where executive directors are also classified as Identified1 they will also be subject to the variable remuneration deferral.
+Where senior executives are also classified as Identified they will also be subject to the variable remuneration deferral.

-Independent non-executive directors (INEDs)
+Independent non-executive directors (INEDS)

-INEDs are typically remunerated by means of an annual base retainer fee and committee membership and/or chair fee, where applicable.
-The annual base retainer fee is typically offered in a cash payment and partly in a share award vesting over a two-year period.
-Other fees may also be approved on a case-by-case basis as approved by the Compensation Committee.
-The level of their remuneration is reviewed periodically by the Compensation Committee.
+INEDs are typically remunerated by means of an annual base retainer fee and committee membership and/or chair fee, where applicable, payable in a combination of cash and Class A common shares.
+The fees are fixed and do not vary based on business performance, and are reviewed periodically by the Compensation Committee.

+INEDs do not participate in incentive arrangements, unless approved by the Board.
+INEDs may be offered the opportunity to acquire additional Athora shares.
+Such opportunities require approval by the Compensation Committee and will be compliant with all parts of the Athora remuneration policy.
 Where required, INEDs are provided with professional indemnity (Directors and Officers) insurance for the period during which they undertake their duties.
 INEDs receive reimbursement for expenses incurred in the performance of their duties.